Mohitsinghparmarg/Developer-Community/README.md

 - you should not be able to access other routes without login
 - if token is not present , redirect user to login page
 - Logout
+- get the feed and the feed in the store
+- build the userCard on feed